State preparation by shallow circuits using feed forward: Introduction

+In the entry for the quantum many-body scar state $Q$ denotes the raising operator and $\mathcal N(n,k)=\binom{n-k-1}{k}$.
+Section~\ref{sec:many_body_scar} will provide more details on the variables and the implementation.

 \paragraph{Organization of the paper} We first introduce relevant preliminaries in Section~\ref{sec:preliminaries}.
 In Section~\ref{sec:LAQCC_model} we formally define the class of Local Alternating Quantum-Classical Computations ($\LAQCC$).
 We also show that any Clifford circuit can be implemented in constant depth $\LAQCC$ (a result based on a result from measurement-based quantum computing~\cite{jozsa2006introduction}).
 This result allows us to give many useful multi-qubit gates and routines in Section~\ref{sec:gates_created_in_LAQCC}.
-We conclude the section by showing that constant depth $\LAQCC$ circuits are contained in $\QNC^1$ and that any $\mathsf{IQP}$ circuit has an $\LAQCC$ implementation.
+Beyond that we show that constant depth $\LAQCC$ circuits are contained in $\QNC^1$ and that any $\mathsf{IQP}$ circuit has an $\LAQCC$ implementation.
+We conclude this section with an analysis of a more powerful instantiation of $\LAQCC$ and show an inclusion with respect to the class $\mathsf{PostQPoly}$, which is the class of circuits of polynomial depth with one additional post-selection gate.
 In Section~\ref{sec:state_prep_in_LAQCC} we give $\LAQCC$ circuit implementations for preparing the uniform superposition over an arbitrary number of states, the $W$-state and the Dicke state up to $k = \mathO(\sqrt{n})$.
 We furthermore give a log-depth circuit implementation for preparing the Dicke state for any $k$.
-We conclude in Section~\ref{sec:Complexity results} with an analysis of a more powerful instantiation of $\LAQCC$ and show an inclusion with respect to the class $\mathsf{PostQPoly}$, which is the class of circuits of polynomial depth with post-selection.
+We conclude by showing a $\LAQCC$ circuit for generating many body scar states of a particular type of Hamiltonian.